At the Immigrant's Table

 Add salmon in large bowl with the concoction, coating it well, and refrigerate.

 Remove salmon from refrigerator, prepare a skillet, and set heat to medium.
-Then, remove salmon from the mix, pat dry, and broil on low heat.
+Then, remove salmon from the mix, pat dry, and pan-sear on low heat.
 Note that depending on the size of the fillet, it might take longer to cook.
 Pour the remaining mixture into a pan, cook, and keep warm while preparing risotto.
 Pour the remaining marinade into a small bowl to use later.

 Make the risotto